 The most common hard tops are one or two pieces.
 However, a few custom and aftermarket Jeep hard tops have multiple components.
 Newer Jeeps have lighting and other electrical connections that need to be disconnected prior to removing the hard top.
 While this removal guide refers to the most common variety of Jeep — the two-door model with a one-piece top — it’s always best to read your owner’s manual for any instructions specific to your model.

-When you’re ready to remove your hard top, lift the top straight up and off of the vehicle, taking care to keep all the weatherproofing seals between the top and body intact.
+When you’re ready to remove your hard top, position two people on either side of the Jeep.
+Lift the top straight up and off of the vehicle, taking care to keep all the weatherproofing seals between the top and body intact.
 Make sure you do not drag the top along the body of the Jeep, which will damage both.

 Storing Your Jeep Hard Top